JanssenProject/jans/Server/integrations/uaf/Readme.md

 ![OOB with QR codes](./img/oob_qr_code.png)

-Also it allows to use platform push notification messages.
+Also it allows push notification messages to be sent by the platform.

 ## Device integration models

-This is not part of UAF authentication script but shows modular architecture of UAF mobile authentication part.
+This is not a part of the UAF authentication script, but it shows the modular architecture of the UAF mobile authentication stack.

 Some devices will feature a preloaded UAF Client and one or more UAF ASMs.
 In some cases, devices may only feature a preloaded UAF ASM, rather than both a UAF Client and ASM.
 Older